 To resolve the errors in your template, please fill in the required information and/or adjust your record selection.

 Q5: How do I link my CCV to a CIHR funding opportunity in ResearchNet?

 A: To link your CV to an application please complete the following steps:

 - Step 2: Log in to ResearchNet and open the intended funding application on your homepage.
 Within the Tasks section on the Application Overview page, click "Identify Participants".
 The list of people who are involved in your application will appear.
-Each project Participant (i.e. Co-Applicants, Principal Applicants, and/or Knowledge Users) requires a CCV.
-For the Nominated Principal Applicant (NPA) attaching colleagues CCVs, we suggest that the colleagues send the NPA their CCV, which includes the confirmation number in the top right hand corner.
-This way the NPA can review the CV before entering the confirmation number in ResearchNet.
+Each Participant requires a CCV.
+For the Nominated Principal Applicant (NPA)/ Program Leader/Project Leader attaching colleagues’ CCVs, we suggest that the colleagues send their CCV submissions, which include the confirmation numbers in the top right hand corner.
+This way the NPA/ Program Leader/Project Leader can review the CVs before entering the confirmation numbers in ResearchNet.

 - Step 3: Under Actions, click "Edit".
-The Nominated Principal Applicant/Candidate enters his/her CCV confirmation number and those of the other participants in the application on ResearchNet.
+The NPA/Program Leader/Project Leader enters his/her CCV confirmation number and those of the other participants in the application on ResearchNet.
 ResearchNet will validate that the CCV confirmation numbers submitted are for a CIHR CV type applicable to the funding opportunity, and will then associate the submitted CCV data with this CIHR application.